 Scope

+{Editor’s note: The scope of this document is not agreed.
+The specific concern is about considering the RAS bands (within the scope) that have status in the RR.
+The proponent of this document thinks that if only RAS bands with regulatory status are considered, supplementary and voluntary measures (in addition to the RR) could be considered for improved protection with respect to the RR (as long as this improved protection does not put an additional burden on RAS in their allocated bands).

+Other views were expressed that the scope should be limited to bands in which neither RAS nor non-GSO satellite services have any regulatory status with respect to the RR.

+Some views were expressed that in accordance with RR 29.7, “… the development of improved techniques for reducing susceptibility to interference…” and 29.9, “administrations shall use appropriate means such as…”; new elements regarding this supplementary protection (to RAS) could be useful to document in this proposed new recommendation.
+In response, views were expressed that this Recommendation may not be necessary if all of the information is available in current Reports, or in a future revision of a Report (e.g., Report ITU-R RA.2126).

+Views were expressed that the scope should be agreed upon prior to further work on the body of the document.}

 This Recommendation suggests methods and best practices with which interference from unwanted emissions from non-GSO satellite systems into RAS can be mitigated and minimized, as well as provides suggestions for interference mitigation measures between non-GSO satellite and RAS systems.
 The scope of this recommendation applies to all frequency bands where RAS systems operate; however, frequency bands where RAS systems have no primary or co-primary allocations, the recommendations are provided only as non-binding, illustrative material and shall not be interpreted as extending protection beyond those bands allocated to the RAS.
 Recommendations are not intended to supplant or modify any existing RAS protections, esp.
 RR 5.340, where there are allocations or footnotes, nor add any new requirements, restriction or burden on satellite operations where RAS does not have allocations.
-This Recommendation provides information and guidance regarding methods and best practices with which interference from unwanted emissions from non-GSO satellite systems into RAS can be mitigated and minimized, as well as provide information for coexistence measures between non-GSO satellite and RAS systems.

 Keywords

 Radio astronomy, fundamental physics, atomic and molecular transitions, continuum emission, atmospheric transparency